bemasher/NeweggMobileAPI/filtering.md

 }
 ```

 In the following example the processors are filtered by those falling into the `$50 - $75` category.
-The `NavigationContentList` of the response includes a list of filters omitting filters which would produce no results or categories which already have a filter selected.
+The `NavigationContentList` of the response includes a list of filters, omitting those which would produce no results or categories which already have a filter selected.
 The effect is that only a single filter per category may be applied in guided search.

 ```JSON
 {